goatscript/goatscript.github.io/_posts/2016-01-03-Jenkins-Chef-Gitlab-Setup.md

 ---
 layout: post
-title: Cookbook CI with Jenkins, Gitlab and Docker
+title: Cookbook CI - Jenkins, Gitlab and Docker prt.
+1
 ---

-My current cookbook development environment consists of a local Gitlab repo which Jenkins queries, runs automated tests and uploads to the Chef server upon passing.
-The Chef server and Gitlab repo run as KVM guests on a CentOS 6 host.
-The Jenkins server and Chef workstation are seperate descrete CentOS 6 machines.
+My current home cookbook development environment consists of a local Gitlab repo which Jenkins queries, runs automated tests and uploads to the Chef server upon passing.
+For demo purposes, the Chef server and Gitlab repo run as KVM guests on a CentOS 6 host.
+The Jenkins server and Chef workstation are separate discrete CentOS 6 machines.

+UPDATE:  A similar setup exists now in my work environment.

 ## Jenkins Intall

-Lets begin with the Jeninks install.

 - yum update
 - check java version